 Where we are today.
-Over the last couple years, we have come together as a community to reflect at various times on current events that have shaken members of our community.
+Over the past couple years, we have come together as a community to reflect at various times on current events that have shaken members of our community.
 We’ve supported students leading Black Lives Matter and other social justice campaigns, taken new steps to increase the diversity of our faculty, staff and students, revised our leadership statement about diversity and inclusion, and hosted major events as part of the yearly Minority Health Conference and National Health Equity Research Webcast.
-We are proud that the Minority Health Conference is the largest and longest-running student-led health conference in the U.S. In 2019, we’ll celebrate 40 years!
+We are proud that the Minority Health Conference is the largest and longest-running student-led health conference in the U.S. In 2019, we celebrate 40 years!

 Becoming more diverse and inclusive.
 Like most universities and schools, we are not where we’d like to be, and we continue to work even harder to get there.
 We are not standing still.
-In the last year, I have written blog posts and spoken out on issues such as zero tolerance for discrimination, sexual harassment and bullying.
+In the past year, I have written blog posts and spoken out on issues such as zero tolerance for discrimination, sexual harassment and bullying.
 To repeat, we do not tolerate these behaviors, and they violate UNC policies.

 We take seriously our accountability for increasing inclusive excellence and track metrics for faculty, staff and students.
 We’re also being systematic about ensuring that all MPH students meet critical competencies in this domain.

 This is an amazing, welcoming, inclusive and civil community.
 We continue to take steps every day to create a more equitable Gillings School where people of all backgrounds, skills, preferences and interests to be part of the Gillings School community.

 –Barbara K. Rimer, DrPH, Dean and Alumni Distinguished Professor